Incorporating device characterization into security proofs

 Quantum cryptography is a promising prospect for applications of quantum technology, allowing for the realization of cryptographic tasks that would be classically impossible.
 For instance, a prominent form of quantum cryptography is quantum key distribution (QKD), which distributes secret keys with information-theoretic security between two honest parties Alice and Bob, even in the presence of an eavesdropper Eve.
 Accordingly, security proofs have been developed for a wide variety of protocols in quantum cryptography, aiming to ensure that they can indeed be safely deployed.
 For this work, we shall focus our discussion mainly on QKD as a central example, though we note that the overall principles should broadly generalize to many other classes of protocols.

-Importantly, such security proofs are only valid for particular classes of models for the device\footnote{For QKD protocols in particular, it might be more accurate to refer to a \emph{pair} of devices held by Alice and Bob, but for brevity in this work we shall often simply refer to it as a single device.} used to implement the corresponding protocol.
+Importantly, such security proofs are only valid for particular classes of models for the device used to implement the corresponding protocol.
+(For QKD protocols in particular, it might be more accurate to refer to a \emph{pair} of devices held by Alice and Bob, but for brevity in this work we shall often simply refer to it as a single device.)
 Given this, we should account for the fact that real-life devices would usually have various imperfections as compared to some idealized ``perfect'' behaviour.
 If these imperfections are sufficiently extreme, lying outside the class of device models covered by the security proof, they might even cause a protocol performed with such a device to be completely insecure.
 As an example, consider a decoy-state QKD protocol with an imperfectly phase-randomized laser as described in \cite[Eq.
 (5)]{NUL23}, focusing on the high-loss regime.
 If the phase randomization is perfect or sufficiently close to perfect, the protocol would securely yield non-zero key rate even in the high-loss regime.
 However, in the ``maximally imperfect'' phase-coherent case, Alice sends out linearly independent states, thus rendering the protocol completely insecure against an unambiguous state discrimination attack at high loss.